ibrahimeltawil/Final-Project-DEPI/README.md

 Overview

-This project is part of the Digital Egypt Builders Initiative (DEBI) and focuses on HR analytics to analyze employee performance, satisfaction levels, and education levels using Power BI.
+This project is part of the Digital Egypt Pioneers Initiative (DEPI) and focuses on HR analytics to analyze employee performance, satisfaction levels, and education levels using Power BI.

 Project Files